-On September 8, 2015, our Board of Directors authorized a share repurchase program of up to \$35.0 million of the Company's common stock.
-This program replaces the previously authorized share repurchase program, which was completed in the third quarter of 2015.
-Under this program, we may, from time to time, purchase shares in the open market (including in pre-arranged stock trading plans in accordance with the guidelines specified in Rule 10b5-1 under the Exchange Act) or in privately negotiated transactions.
-During fiscal year 2015, we repurchased 3,206,820 shares of common stock for approximately \$39.8 million, including cost and commission, in open market transactions.
-At December 27, 2015, the remaining dollar value of authorization under the share repurchase program was \$20.0 million, which does not include commission.
+On September 8, 2016, the Company announced that its Board of Directors authorized a share repurchase program of up to \$30.0 million of the Company's common stock.
+The Company's previous \$35.0 million share repurchase program, authorized in September 2015, was completed in July 2016.
+The current program permits the Company, from time to time, to purchase shares in the open market (including in pre-arranged stock trading plans in accordance with the guidelines specified in Rule 10b5-1 under the Exchange Act of 1934, as amended) or in privately negotiated transactions.
+During fiscal year 2017, the Company repurchased 1,078,096 shares of common stock for approximately \$12.9 million, including cost and commission, in open market transactions.
+At December 31, 2017, the remaining dollar value of authorization under the share repurchase program was \$14.8 million, which does not include commission.